-- Your child may not begin school without documentation that he/she meets the minimum requirements.
-This means that he/she must have at least one of each required vaccine for his/her age, or a non-medical exemption on file for each one.
+- Your child may not begin school without documentation that they meet the minimum requirements.
+This means that they must have at least one of each required vaccine for their age, or a non-medical exemption on file for each one.
 Requirements by age/grade are available at the link below.

-- If your child previously attended school within the United States, he/she has a 30-day grace period; immunization records from the previous school must be received within 30 days of enrollment date.
+- If your child previously attended school within the United States, they have a 30-day grace period; immunization records from the previous school must be received within 30 days of enrollment date.
 If no immunization records are received within that time, your child will be excluded until records are received.
 You may also complete the Oregon CIS if you know your child’s immunization history.

-- If your child previously attended a school outside the United States, documentation of required vaccines must be received before he/she may begin school.
+- If your child previously attended a school outside the United States, documentation of required vaccines must be received before your child may begin school.

 - Immunizations are available through your regular family physician or the Benton County Health Department.